-The UConn Office of Undergraduate Admissions hosts an Open House during spring and fall, when representatives from UConn's nine undergraduate schools and colleges, student-support services, and UConn student leaders make presentations answer questions.
-Prospective applicants also can take advantage of a virtual tour or join a 30-minute walking tour of the Storrs campus.
+The UConn Office of Undergraduate Admissions hosts an Open House during spring and fall, when representatives from UConn’s nine undergraduate schools and colleges, student-support services, and UConn student leaders make presentations answer questions.
+Prospective applicants also can take advantage of a 90-minute walking tour of the Storrs campus.

 There are various forms of scholarship assistance at UConn; information can be found on the UConn admissions website.
 The Department of Music also offers scholarship opportunities based on several factors:

 - Talent — based solely on the student’s abilities on his or her respective instrument.

 - Departmental need — the need of the Department to balance studios and ensembles and to meet the curricular needs of all students.

 - Specific scholarships — donor wishes to aid players of specific instruments.

 All awards are determined on the basis of the above criteria, academic standing, and musical potential.